Deployment stages

 # ...

-In this case, the database resource was deployed first, followed by database-migrations, and then app1 and app2 were deployed in parallel.
+In this case, the database resource is deployed first, followed by database-migrations, and then app1 and app2 are deployed in parallel.

 Check out all capabilities of this annotation here.